guidoism/escape/inspiration/jonesforth.md

         performance penalty at runtime.

         A naive implementation of 'TO' would be quite slow, involving a dictionary search each time.
-        But because this is FORTH we have complete control of the compiler so we can compile TO more efficiently, turning:
+        But because this is Forth we have complete control of the compiler so we can compile TO more efficiently, turning:
                 TO VAL
         into: